 The cervical canal is dilated with probes of increasing size.
 Then a cannula, which is attached to a pump, is passed into the uterus.
 The pump provides a gentle vacuum to remove fetal and uterine tissues.
 Later, a curette is used to scrape the uterine lining and tissue residue.
 The procedure takes 15 to 30 minutes, and you may have to stay in the hospital for a few hours for optimum recovery.

-Possible Natural Ways To Stop Pregnancy
+Natural Remedies That Could Stop Pregnancy

 - Frequent intercourse: This can harm the fetus if done in the early weeks.
 The orgasms will lead to uterine contractions, causing an abortion.
 Also, the prostaglandins present in the semen are known to stop fetal growth.
+However, just like the other natural methods, this is not a recommended method to stop pregnancy.

 - Infection of the womb